The steps to the ceremony are simple, it is only important to remember that you are creating ceremony:

 To prepare the fire:

-A typical Shamanic Stone Reading unfolds through three distinct casts, each offering unique insights:
+A Shamanic Stone Reading unfolds in three casts, each offering unique insights:

-Opportunities Ahead: The final cast explores potential paths and possibilities, providing perspective on choices and opportunities that can support your growth and next steps.
+Opportunities Ahead: Explores potential paths and possibilities to support your next steps.

-Together, these three casts create a full reading that illuminates your present situation, uncovers hidden barriers, and offers practical insight to help navigate your path with more clarity, awareness, and intention.
+Together, these casts offer clarity, uncover barriers, and provide insight to navigate your path with greater awareness and intention.